 Slither.io uses minimal graphics and runs easily on systems without a graphics card.

 Slither.io is a browser-based multiplayer game built on a very simple visual and mechanical foundation.
 It runs without a dedicated GPU because the graphics are minimal, animations are basic, and the overall rendering load is extremely low.
 Most systems can handle it easily as long as the browser itself runs smoothly.
-While the concept is simple, competitive play and multiplayer chaos keep it engaging.
 This is a good fallback option for ultra-low-end PCs where even lightweight installed games may struggle.

 Why These Games Work Without a Graphics Card